adi3e08/adi3e08.github.io/_portfolio/misc_4.md

 The policy is stochastic, therefore actions are sampled.
 To be able to backprop through sampled actions, we use the reparameterization trick,
 \\[ a = a_{\theta}(s,\epsilon) = \text{tanh}(\mu_{\theta}(s)+\sigma_{\theta}(s)\cdot \epsilon) \\]

 The policy outputs mean $\mu$ and standard deviation $\sigma$ of a Gaussian distribution.
 We then sample a gaussian noise $\epsilon \sim \mathcal{N}(0,\mathbb{I})$.
 We combine the noise with the policy outputs and use tanh to squash the action to [-1,1].

-Thus we can rewrite the expectation over actions into an expectation over noise,
+Thus, we can rewrite the expectation over actions into an expectation over noise,
 \\[ \underset{a\sim \pi_{\theta}}{\mathbb{E}}[\; Q^{\pi_{\theta}}(s,a) - \alpha \log \pi_{\theta}(a|s) \;] = \underset{\epsilon \sim\mathcal{N}}{\mathbb{E}}[\; Q^{\pi_{\theta}}(s,a_{\theta}(s,\epsilon)) - \alpha \log \pi_{\theta}(a_{\theta}(s,\epsilon)|s) \;] \\]

-Thus the final objective becomes
+Thus, the final objective becomes,
 \\[ \underset{\theta}{\max} \underset{\epsilon \sim\mathcal{N}}{\underset{s\sim \mathcal{D}}{\mathbb{E}}} [\; (\; \underset{i=1,2}{\min} Q_{w_{i}}(s,a_{\theta}(s,\epsilon)) - \alpha \log \pi_{\theta}(a_{\theta}(s,\epsilon)|s) \;] \\]

 ## Algorithm